 IIoT solutions are sold as a service and therefore do not require up-front capital investment.
 Long term, the system pays for itself in operating cost savings, and a good IIoT solution will not only reduce downtime, it will also free up cash for future infrastructure upgrades.

 Augury, for example, provides a predictive maintenance solution called Halo for wastewater treatment plants.
-Wireless sensors are installed on critical equipment, where they “listen” to vibration, temperature, and other data to continuously monitor the equipment for indications of failure.
+Wireless sensors are installed on critical equipment, where they “listen” to vibration, temperature, and other data to continuously monitor the equipment for failure indications.

 A common use case for such types of technology is to monitor dry pit pumps in Lift Stations.
 These pumps often rely on manual inspection using human labor, which is costly in both time and money, and can be error prone.
 This also presents a risk for accidental discharge during peak hours if pumps fail to come online.